omidk414/ucb-data-project1-group2/README.md

   1. Clone the repository to your local machine.
   2. Navigate to the project directory.
   3. Ensure your dataset is in the correct location.
-This project uses m160-hw-dataset.csv located in the Resources directory.
+This project uses m160-hw-dataset.csv located in the Resources folder.
   4. Run the main analysis script to generate visualizations and analysis reports.

 # Example: